Lodimup/oracle/README.md

 ... = os.getenv('...')
 ```
 but opted out for the sake of simplicity in testing.
+Sane options can be configured in fetcher.py constants.

 # Rationale
 ## Separating server.py, fetcher.py